RobertoAlessandri/SaveTheWorld/README.md

 # SaveTheWorld

 SaveTheWorld is creative programming project, with the aim of raising the awareness of the impact of our gestures on the environment.
-This installation is implemented with Python (back-end) and TouchDesigner (front-end).
+This installation is implemented with Python (back-end), TouchDesigner (front-end) and SuperCollider for the music landscape.
 The top feature is the extremely user-reactive interface.

 <p align="center">
   <img src="BigliettoCPAC.png">